 To be honest these days (8 years post cancer as I write this) I’m not so strict, realizing that “diets” can often be unsustainable when they are restrictive and deprive us of the foods we really enjoy.
 If you can mostly abandon processed foods and sugars, that would be a really major step in the right direction.
 At least when you are in the thick of a serious health condition, cleaning up your diet to support your body is critical and as much as possible stick with it.
 Plus everyone is just different.
 My husband Mike could be sustained on meat 3 times a day, whereas I’ve never felt any urge for that much.
 Maybe a few times a week.

 I was appalled so many times in the waiting room, watching cancer patients eat candy bars and other junk food.
-Part of me completely empathized with the discomfort, off taste-buds, nausea and the other unsettling symptoms that sometimes make you only able to tolerate or crave certain things.
+Part of me completely empathized; the discomfort, wonky taste-buds making things you used to love taste like chemicals, nausea and the other unsettling symptoms that sometimes limit what you can tolerate eating.
 But there is always a better option.
 Your body is trying to heal from serious trauma- help it!
 Feeding yourself crap is only making things worse.

 I really can’t emphasize enough the importance of eating this way throughout the rest of your life as a way to stay optimally healthy.
 Not just when cancer or some other awful health thing shows up.
 This is a lifestyle.